This is seriously the best grain salad ever! Quinoa salad with cranberries and avocado is perfect tossed with sweet-tart citrus vinaigrette.

-Y'all, I am addicted to this flavor-packed quinoa salad!
+Y'all, I am addicted to this flavor-packed citrus quinoa salad!
 Sweet dried cranberries and creamy avocado are perfect paired with earthy quinoa.
 And the citrus vinaigrette is the perfect punch to tie it all together.

 Even my quinoa-averse husband says that this salad is tasty!